rivue/Gamified-Study-Tool/README.md

             - anything in dev dependencies are probably fine (vue-cli-... or vue/component...)
-            TODO USE npm audit --only=prod for this, 0 vulnerabilities = good ✅ make sure "Knowledge Map", "Lessons", and other dashboard things either actually link somewhere or are handled properly
+            TODO USE npm audit --only=prod for this, 0 vulnerabilities = good ✅ make sure "Knowledge Map", "Lessons", and other dashboard things either actually link somewhere or are handled properly ✅ loading bars / wheels possibly (at least look into) (for course creation and for other stuff as well) ✅ added loading component to every frontend route, no matter if valid or invalid, in case routes take too long to fetch, which covers cases where you have to fetch from api

 RESOURCES: